The Hiboy S2 – Keeping Pace with the Xiaomi Mi M365?

 Dual Braking is Very Effective (Lean Back Effective)

-However, the serious brain massage you receive on the Hiboy S2 along with the audibly, annoyingly rattly fender are somewhat difficult to overlook.
 The shock absorber on the rear of the scooter did little-to-nothing to stop even the tiniest grooves in the pavement from sending vibrations up our legs, meaning the S2 does best when kept on smooth terrain.

-The Lightweight 29 Lbs Footprint Makes the S2 Very Portable
+Lightweight Footprint Makes the S2 Very Portable

 Although the S2 does not have folding handlebars, it has a compact folded footprint of 45 in long by 16 in wide by 19 in high, and a hook at the rear of the dashboard conveniently latches to a clasp on the rear fender for carrying when folded.